reselbob/TerrificTacos/README.md

 # Running the project

-Run the following bash script to fire off the RestaurantManager to create 3 orders each for a different restaurant:
+Run the following bash script to fire off the RestaurantManager to create 3 orders, each for a different restaurant:

 ```bash
 sh runOrders.sh